syncfusion-content/blazor-docs/blazor/datagrid/adaptive-layout.md

 ## Rendering an adaptive layout for smaller screens alone

-The Grid component has an option to render an adaptive layout based on the device.
-This can be achieved by specifying the [AdaptiveUIMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AdaptiveUIMode) property value as **Mobile**, **Desktop**, or **Both**.
-The default value of the AdaptiveUIMode property is "Both".
+By default, adaptive UI layout is rendered in both mobile devices and desktop mode too while setting the [EnableAdaptiveUI](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableAdaptiveUI) property as true.
+Now the DataGrid component has an option to render an adaptive layout only for mobile screen sizes.
+This can be achieved by specifying the [AdaptiveUIMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AdaptiveUIMode) property value as `Mobile`.
+The default value of the `AdaptiveUIMode` property is "Both".

 > The [RowRenderingMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_RowRenderingMode) property is rendered on the adaptive layout based on the `AdaptiveUIMode` property.